 Two recent studies by Forrester in partnership with Adobe reveal implications for the agency of the future that helps their customer thrive in today’s customer-led digital era.
 The takehome: marketing is about experiences.
 As technology advances, so do the expectations of the agencies providing marketing services.
 A look into the future of digital agencies will reveal a push to stay ahead of the curve.
 This includes employing the tools and technology that keeps agencies at the forefront of the customer—and the small data that informs them.

 Small-data-driven marketing for big results

 We’re in a micro moments world.
 Google says micro moments are the moments where consumers expect brands to address their needs with real-time relevance.
-Micro moments are driven by continuous monitoring and analysis of small data sets.
+Micro moments matter and are driven by continuous monitoring and analysis of small data sets.
 Those small data sets inform the insights for micro moments to happen.
 We believe, and what we apply for the brand’s we manage, is that for digital marketing agencies to be successful in the future, customer experience and customer engagement must be tracked and managed as closely as the creative.

 The small data toolset to employ this year